Hamburger SV: HSV-Panthers (Futsal)

 The Futsal section of Hamburger SV competes under the name "HSV Panthers", which emerged from the Hamburg Panthers.
-They play in the highest german Futsal division, the Futsal Bundesliga.
+They play in the highest German Futsal division, the Futsal Bundesliga.

 The team is a founding member of the Futsal Bundesliga of the German Football Association.
-So far, the team has won the Deutsche Futsal Meisterschaft four times and is therefore German record champion.
+The team has won the Deutsche Futsal Meisterschaft four times and is therefore German record champion.
 The HSV Panthers were also represented four times internationally in the UEFA Futsal Champions League, in 2015 they were the first German team to qualify for the elite round.
 With Michael Meyer, Onur Saglam, Dennis Oztürk, Sid Ziskin, Nico Zankl, and Ian-Prescott Claus, six German futsal national players play in the ranks of Hamburger SV.

 Hamburger SV II

-The reserve team serves mainly as the final stepping stone for promising young players before being promoted to the main team.
+The reserve team serves as the second team for young players before being promoted to the main team.

 Women's football

 The women's section was created in 1970.
 The team played in the Bundesliga between 2003 and 2012.